WILLE-DAC/documentation/WILLE by-laws.md

 IV.
 It's considered sufficient reason to ban a member from the DAO if unjustified false information is uploaded to the on-line platform.

-V. It’s the responsibility of the ethical committees to develop mechanisms that contribute to the evaluation of the situations described above and to publish alerts on the on-line platform whenever it may be considered appropriate to do so.
+V. It’s the responsibility of the ethical committees (angels) to develop mechanisms that contribute to the evaluation of the situations described above and to publish alerts on the on-line platform whenever it may be considered appropriate to do so.

+VI.
+In case of expulsion from WILLE a minimum value equivalent to the initial cryptocurrency invested by the expeled member is returned to the same.

 <p align="center">
 <b>( article 11 )</b><br>
 Bodies
 </p>

-There are 7 different bodies that contribute to the normal functioning of the WILLE DAO: ambassadors, captains, yellow, blue and red teams, the angels and SEELE.
+There are 8 different bodies that contribute to the normal functioning of the WILLE DAO: stakeholders, ambassadors, captains, yellow, blue and red teams, the angels and KREDIT.

 <p align="center">
 <b>( article 12 )</b><br>